-While the world is taking drastic measures to combat the Coronavirus, the radio studio from which we broadcast our weekly show is closed, but that doesn’t stop us from continuing our interviews with some of the world’s best-known musicians and industry professionals, as well as new local talent.
-Below are all of the people we …
+In March 2020 the world took taking drastic measures to combat the Coronavirus, and the radio studio from which we had broadcast our weekly show was closed, but that doesn’t stop us from continuing our interviews with some of the world’s best-known musicians and industry professionals, as well as new local talent.
+Below are all …

 On 8th April, during the UK’s Covid-19 lockdown, Geoff was interviewed from home by Express FM DJ Ian James.

 This week’s interviews were with singer-songwriter Phil Saatchi and producer Phil Wainman, who has worked with The Sweet, Mud, XTC and the Bay City Rollers amongst others.
 Phil Saatchi.
 Phil Wainman.